digital-asset/daml-common/GOVERNANCE.md

 Inclusion of a new library in the `daml-common` repository must be proposed through a GitHub issue.
 A valid submission should contain
 * the name of the library to be included
 * a github reference, in case the library already exists in one of the DA repositories
-* justification of why this library must be included and why existing libraries do serve the purpose at the moment
+* justification of why this library must be included and why existing libraries do not serve the purpose at the moment
 * applicability, i.e. which of the DA projects will benefit from the inclusion
 * migration strategy for the existing DA projects
 * a list of third party libraries that the new library will bring as a dependency